beakerbrowser/pauls-dat-api2/README.md

  - `opts.ignore` Files not to copy (array of strings).
 Optional.
 Uses [anymatch](npm.im/anymatch).
  - `opts.inplaceImport` Should import source directory in-place? (boolean).
 If true and importing a directory, this will cause the directory's content to be copied directy into the `dstPath`.
 If false, will cause the source-directory to become a child of the `dstPath`.
  - `opts.dryRun` Don't actually make changes, just list what changes will occur.
 Optional, defaults to `false`.
+ - `opts.progress` Function called with the `stats` object on each file updated.
  - Returns stats on the export.

 Copies a file-tree into an archive.